ashlchen/DS_HTML/README.md

 * Three separate HTML pages, including `index.html`.
 Home page MUST be named `index.htm` or `index.html` (Either extension is fine for HTML files.)

-* All pages have a common nav bar (on the top or left) that links the three pages.
-Pages use the same base style sheet(s), and have a common look and feel.
+* All pages have a common nav bar (on the style sheet(s), and have a common look and feel.top or left) that links the three pages.
+Pages use the same base

-* One page shows user information (should be fake), showing name, country or origin, birthdate, age, email address (clickable `mailto:` link that opens an email browser!), and a (fake) profile picture of the (fake) user.
+* One pagse hows user information (should be fake), showing name, country or origin, birthdate, age, email address (clickable `mailto:` link that opens an email browser!), and a (fake) profile picture of the (fake) user.
 See https://randomuser.me for examples.

 * One page includes a table of books.
 Table MUST have at the following columns (title, author(s), year published, publisher, page count, MSRP) and at four to eight rows of data.